 Pediatric Allergy and Immunology

-Faculty members participate in both clinical and basic science research efforts.
-As both a clinical and mechanistic site in the National Institutes of Health (NIH) Inner City Asthma Consortium (ICAC), the Division continues to expand research efforts in pediatric asthma.
-It also collaborate with various basic scientists on campus
+Faculty participates in clinical research and collaborates with basic scientists on campus.
+The Division constantly expands its pediatric asthma research efforts, working as both a clinical and mechanistic site in the National Institutes of Health (NIH) Inner City Asthma Consortium (ICAC).

 Allergy and Immunology spans both Pediatrics and Internal Medicine, with four Pediatrics-based and three Internal Medicine-based faculty.
 All are certified by the American Board of Allergy and Immunology, clinically active, and firmly committed to clinical teaching.
 Volunteer faculty members in private practice also participate in our clinical and educational activities.

 The Division offers one of only 71 ACGME-accredited programs for fellowship training in allergy and immunology.
 Committed to excellence in clinical care and teaching, the program funds four fellowship positions each year.